openceo2025/autoPoster/README.md

 ```

 `media` is optional and should be a list of base64 encoded strings representing
 the files you want uploaded alongside the toot.
+The server decodes each
+element, then uploads the bytes to Mastodon using `media_post`.
+No explicit
+size or type validation is performed, so keep each file within the limits
+accepted by your Mastodon instance (often up to around 40 MB for images or
+video) and in a supported format such as PNG, JPEG, GIF or MP4.

 Example using `curl`: